Public Safety Advisory Board

 The board shall consist of 12 members, who shall meet the following criteria, provided that a majority of the members shall be city residents:

-- At least one member shall be a high school student that is recommended by school administration.
+- At least one member to the extent feasible, shall be a high school student recommended by school administration.

-- One member shall be affiliated with an associated EMS agency that operates in the City of Port Angeles.
+- One member to the extend feasible, shall be affiliated with an associated EMS agency that operates in the City of Port Angeles.

 - Other members shall be selected, to the extent feasible, to represent diverse segments of the community.